andrewboring/andrewboring.github.io/src/content/wp-letsencrypt.md

 certbot certonly --webroot -w /var/www/html --cert-name example.com \
   -d example.com -d www.example.com \
   -d example2.com -d www.example2.com \
-  -d example3.com -d www.example3.com \
+  -d example3.com -d www.example3.com --dry-run
 ```

 I spread this across four lines for readability, but this is entered as one line.

 * The certonly directive tells certbot not to mess with our web server config.
 * --webroot means use the webroot challenge, not DN
-* -w tells us the main webroot where it can find the .well-known directory to write the challenge files.
+* -w tells us the main webroot where it can find the /.well-known directory to write the challenge files.
 * --cert-name is the primary cert for the wordpress multisite.
 Here, it's example.com.
 * -d [domain] adds the domain(s) to the certificate.
+* --dry-run uses EFF's test servers, rather than slamming their production servers with failed requests causing them to rate-limit you to prevent a denial-of-service attack.